input-output-hk/voting-tools/README.md

     --out-file protocol.json
 ```

-And find some funds to use:
+And find some funds to use (for `testnet` it can be grabbed from the [faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/)):

 ```
 export PAYMENT_ADDR=$(cat payment.addr)